I used iWriter for a week trying to find ways to write articles online and turn a profit. This is my experience.

 So, if I cannot delete my account, how can I get rid of it?

 Let me teach you a trick.
 First of all, do not use an official email address on a new website, especially when you are testing it out as I did.
 But, if you did what I did, here is how you can fix the issue.

 You can find so many websites which offer easy to get temporary email addresses.
 No registration process, no nothing.
 Perfect in this situation.
 I got a fake email address from there, I went to change my current email address on the account with the new one, responded to their confirmation email, changed my name on the profile with a very fake one, and that was it.
 I clicked “Save Changes”.
 I unsubscribed from their newsletter and logged out.

 Here is a short list of what I learned from my experience with a scam website:

-- Do not use your real name – you never know if it is permanently going to be there
+- Do not use your real name; you never know if your account is permanent.